huyhoang8398/LiveTerm/README.md

 # [💻 LiveTerm - build terminal styled websites in minutes!](https://huyhoang8398.github.io)

+This project is Forked from Cveinnt's repo LiveTerm **This fork adds responsive functionality for phones and other platforms**

 Highly customizable, easy-to-use, and minimal terminal styled website template, powered by Next.js.

 Building a simple website with LiveTerm only takes **minutes**, and you only need to work with **one** file: `config.json`.
 After you cloned this repository, simply run `yarn install && yarn dev` and start editing `config.json` to build your website!